ellakoa/postcard-poem/content/posts/wrapped-in-chains.md

   Defiant in defeat, Grain tower exploits the tide's daily retreat
   Luring visitors to its historical scene
-  On a path of bricks covered in green
+  Across a path of seaweed, a slippery green
   But be aware the mudflats are thick and the roving tides like to play tricks.
 alignPoemLeft: false